ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 title: "The Mills Family in Staten Island NY"
 weight: 400
 ---

 Edward and Mary Ann began their marriage in Staten Island NY where they lived throughout the 1850's and where each Mills child was born.
 Here, Edward presumably learned the grocery business from Mary Ann's brother, [Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 08 Oct 1897), who subsequently co-owned E. H. Mills & Co. in Corfu.
 Edward presumably worked in Pine's general store, which  was located in West New Brighton, also known as Factoryville, a neighborhood in the Staten Island town of Castleton, and was known as Pine, Hillyer & Co. and then C. M. Pine & Son.
 The Mills are members of the Reformed Dutch Church of Port Richmond, where Charles M. Pine was a longtime member of the church consistory.
+This section also explores related Pine family members in Staten Island as well as associates in the Loper, Hillyer, Brown, Egbert and Mersereau families.
+Finally, the Civil War service of Charles' son Theodore, and Theodore's cousins are also explored through surviving letters between his cousins Milton Loper and Juliett (Loper) Shepard.

 <!--more-->

+{{% toc "Jump To:" %}}

-It appears that Edward Mills first met Mary Ann and Charles Pine when he moved with his family to [Hempstead]({{% relref "hempstead" %}}) in the mid-late 1830's and Edward's move to Staten Island may have coincided with the establishment of Charles Pine's grocery business, incorporated there in 1848.
-When Edward and Mary Ann married in 1850, Edward is said to be "of Factoryville", the Staten Island neighborhood where Charles Pine's store is located.
+It appears that Edward Mills first met Mary Ann and Charles M. Pine when he moved with his family to [Hempstead]({{% relref "hempstead" %}}) in the mid-late 1830's and Edward's move to Staten Island may have coincided with the establishment of Charles' grocery business, incorporated there in 1848.
+When Edward and Mary Ann married in 1850, Edward is said to be "of Factoryville", the Staten Island neighborhood where Charles M. Pine's store was located.

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}